Acquisition integrations are when the parent company takes over the target (acquired business), right?

 To Learn More

-To find out more about this topic, and how to integrate and acquired small or mid-size business, subscribe to our training that teaches you how to set up, manage and report upon your integration, yourself.
+To find out more about this topic, and how to integrate and acquired smaller business, look at our training and certification program.
+Certified Acquisition Integration Managers (CAIM) graduates understand how to set up, manage and report upon your integration, yourself.

 This blog was originally written in June 2016, and updated in October 2023.